aantron/dream/example/r-hello/README.md

 <br>

-After starting it, visit [http://localhost:8080](http://localhost:8080), or use the [playground](http://dream.as/r-hello), and it will respond with its friendly greeting!
+After starting it, visit [http://localhost:8080](http://localhost:8080), and it will respond with its friendly greeting!

 <br>